-- Configuration editor for configuring drives and connections on CTNet, EtherNet, CT-RTU, CT-TCP and MD29MON networks. - IEC61131-3 based ladder and function block programming - Native DPL language programming. - Watch window for monitoring drive and option parameters, and program variables. - · Single-stepping and breakpoint debugging facilities.
+- Configuration editor for configuring drives and connections on CTNet, EtherNet, CT-RTU.
+CT-TCP and MD29MON networks. - IEC61131-3 based ladder and function block programming. - Native DPL language programming. - Watch window for monitoring drive / option parameters, and program variables. - Single-stepping and breakpoint debugging facilities.

-With SyPTPro you may connect to the Second Processors by either:
+With SyPTPro you may connect to the SM-Register by either:

-- Direct connection to the EIA-RS485 port on the front of the Drive. - Connecting to one or more options on a CTNet network (a CTNet interface card for the PC will be required).
-See section Features on pages 8, 9 & 10 for availability of CTNet on your Second Processor - Ethernet.
+- Direct connection to the EIA-485 port on the front of the drive. - Connecting to one or more options on a CTNet network (a CTNet interface card for the PC will be required). - Ethernet.

-SyPTPro runs under Microsoft WindowsTM 2000 / XP / Vista (32 and 64 bit) and Windows 7 (32 and 64 bit).
+SyPTPro runs under Microsoft WindowsTM 2000/XP/Vista 32 bit.

-2.5 User Knowledge
+2.5 User knowledge